PAlejandroQ/Puc_RAG/README.md

 ## How it Works
 1. **Document Loading**: On startup, the API loads a PDF, splits it into chunks, and creates embeddings using Ollama.
-2. **Vector Store**: Chunks and their embeddings are stored in ChromaDB for fast similarity search.
+2. **Vector Store**: Chunks and their embeddings are stored in Elasticsearch for fast similarity search.
-3. **Querying**: When a user asks a question, the API retrieves the most relevant chunks from ChromaDB.
+3. **Querying**: When a user asks a question, the API retrieves the most relevant chunks from Elasticsearch.
 4. **LLM Generation**: The question and retrieved context are sent to Ollama, which generates an answer.
 5. **Response**: The API returns the answer and the source document chunks.

 ## Project Structure
 - `app/main.py`: Main FastAPI app, RAG pipeline, endpoints.
-- `docker-compose.yml`: Orchestrates Ollama, ChromaDB, and the API service.
+- `docker-compose.yml`: Orchestrates Ollama, Elasticsearch, and the API service.
 - `Dockerfile`: Builds the API service container.
 - `rest-client.http`: Example HTTP requests for testing the API.
 - `requirements.txt`: Python dependencies.